 English and limited Spanish

-We have a basic simple cabin for sleeping (two single bunks) and a similar basic cabin for cooking and eating and hanging out.
-Each is floored and has a combination of screens and plywood panel sides and clear (sorta) roofs.
-I say again, basic and a step above camping.
+We have a basic simple cabin for sleeping (two single bunks) and a six person tent raised on a platform and under a tarp.
+No more than two will be housed in the roomy dry tent.
+We also have a cabin for cooking and eating and hanging out.
+Both cabins have a combination of screens and plywood panel sides and clear roofs.
+I will say again that our accommodations are basic and a step above camping.
 I provide linens and pillows and blankets.
 (We offer you mosquito coils which work pretty well to keep these areas clear of the bugs.)

-We have a heated shower and conventional flush toilet about 2 blocks from the worker cabins.
-My the end of August we should have our worker bathroom in place adjacent to the worker kitchen.
+You will have access to a heated shower and conventional flush toilet about 2 blocks from the worker cabins.
+When we have helpers willing to help us construct them, we plan on adding a composting toilet and handwashing station in the worker kitchen/cabin area.

 Hitching rides is safe and easy unlike on the Mainland USA.
 Bus service (Hele-On) is sometimes useful though not frequent.
 Our neighbors are pretty nice about giving rides if you happen to be walking up or down the 1.6 miles between the main road and our farm.